openconfig/gnoi/healthz/index.md

   google.protobuf.Timestamp created = 8;

   // Expires is the timestamp when the system will clean up the
   // artifact.
-If unset, the artifact is not scheduled for GC. google.protobuf.Timestamp expires = 9;
+If unset, the artifact is not scheduled for garbage
+  // collection.
+  google.protobuf.Timestamp expires = 9;
 }